inorganik/countUp.js/README.md

 Currently there's just one plugin, the **[Odometer Plugin](https://github.com/msoler75/odometer_countup.js)**.

-To use a plugin, use the plugin option:
+To use a plugin, you'll need to first install the plugin package.
+Then you can include it and use the plugin option.
+See each plugin's docs for more detailed info.
 ```js
 const countUp = new CountUp('targetId', 5234, {
   plugin: new Odometer({ duration: 2.3, lastDigitDelay: 0 }),